readthedocs/sphinx-autoapi/docs/reference/config.rst

    Path to output the generated AutoAPI files into, including the generated index page.
-   This path must be relative to the root of the documentation directory (ie the directory with the ``conf.py`` file).
+   This path must be relative to the source directory of your documentation files.
    This can be used to place the generated documentation anywhere in your documentation hierarchy.